splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

 #.
 Add a command to run the newly created shell script at the end of the Dockerfile.

 #.
 Rebuild the container using ``docker build``.

+Next, configure the PHP instrumentation for Splunk Observability Cloud.
+See :ref:`advanced-php-configuration` for more information.

 .. caution:: Make sure to deactivate the ``Xdebug`` extension, as it's not compatible with the PHP instrumentation.